-United Fidelity Insurance Company (P.S.C.) (the "Company) is a public shareholding company, and was registered in the Emirate of Ras Al Khaimah by Emiri decree No. 13/76 issued by the ruler of Ras Al Khaimah on 15 September 1976, which was amended by the Emiri decree No. 10/77 issued on 15 December 1977.
-The Company is subject to the regulations of the UAE Federal Law No. 32 of 2021 and the UAE Federal Law No. 48 of 2023 relating to commercial companies in the UAE and is registered in the Insurance Companies Register of Central Bank of the United Arab Emirates under registration number 8.
+United Fidelity Insurance Company (P.S.C.) (the "Company) is a public shareholding Company and was registered in the Emirate of Ras Al Khaimah by Emiri decree No. 13/76 issued by the ruler of Ras Al Khaimah on 15 September 1976, which was amended by the Emiri decree No. 10/77 issued on 15 December 1977.
+The Company is registered in the Insurance Companies Register of Central Bank of the United Arab Emirates under registration number 8.

-The Company is domiciled in the United Arab Emirates, during the year the Company changed its registered office address to Abu Dhabi located at Office 407, Bloom Central Building, Airport Road, Al Manhal, Al Tibbiya, PO Box no: 721, Abu Dhabi, United Arab Emirates.
+The Company is domiciled in the United Arab Emirates, in the financial year 2023, the Company changed its registered office address to Abu Dhabi located at Office 407, Bloom Central Building, Airport Road, Al Manhal, Al Tibbiya, PO Box no: 721, Abu Dhabi, United Arab Emirates.
 The Company's ordinary shares are listed on Abu Dhabi Securities Exchange, United Arab Emirates.
 The principal activity of the Company is the writing of all classes of general and life insurance.
 The Company operates through its Head Office in Dubai and branch offices in Abu Dhabi, Ras Al Khaimah, Sharjah and Fujairah.

-These financial statements have been prepared in accordance with the requirements of the applicable laws and regulations, including UAE Federal Law No. 32 of 2021.
+These financial statements have been prepared in accordance with the requirements of the applicable laws and regulations, including UAE Federal Decree Law No. 32 of 2021.